TEXT-S&P summary: Telekom Austria AG

 Outlook

-The stable outlook reflects our belief that Telekom Austria should be able to generate positive DCF excluding spectrum investments of about EUR0.25 billion annually and maintain an adjusted debt-to-EBITDA ratio of about 2.5x-2.6x, excluding spectrum investments.
-We also expect the ratio of adjusted funds from operations to debt to be in the low 30s.
-In addition, we believe the group will defend its solid domestic and nondomestic market positions and improve its domestic EBITDA generation in 2014 compared with 2013 as a result of the current consolidation in the mobile telephony market and its planned investments in high-value mobile customers.
+The stable outlook reflects our belief that despite likely ongoing competitive and regulatory pressures in its main markets Telekom Austria should be able to generate positive DCF of about EUR0.3 billion-EUR0.4 billion and maintain an adjusted debt-to-EBITDA ratio of about 2.5x-2.6x, excluding spectrum investments and acquisitions.
+We also expect the ratio of adjusted funds from operations to debt to be in the mid-30s.
+In addition, we believe the group will defend its solid domestic and nondomestic market positions and proactively address the financing of any upcoming spectrum investments or acquisitions and its large upcoming debt maturities over the next 18 months.

-Pressure on the rating could build if the group were to report continued declines of comparable EBITDA beyond an expected low-point in 2013, or if DCF turned negative for more than one year.
-In addition, a negative rating action could stem from large debt-financed acquisitions or significant investments in spectrum that resulted in a pro forma adjusted debt-to-EBITDA ratio of more than 2.75x, accompanied by limited prospects to reduce leverage within 12 months.
+Pressure on the rating could build if the group continued to report mid-single-digit declines of comparable EBITDA beyond 2013, or if DCF turned negative for more than one year.
+In addition, a negative rating action could stem from large debt-financed acquisitions or significant investments in spectrum that resulted in a pro forma adjusted debt-to-EBITDA ratio of more than 2.75x, accompanied by limited prospects to reduce leverage.

-Although unlikely in the near term, we would consider an upgrade if we believed the group could stabilize its revenues and improve its comparable EBITDA margin to more than 35%.
-A positive rating action would also likely depend on significant positive DCF generation and a net debt-to-EBITDA ratio, after our adjustments, of about 2x.
+Although unlikely in the near term, we would consider an upgrade if we believed the group could stabilize its revenues and moderately improve its current EBITDA margin of 34%.
+Nevertheless, a positive rating action would likely depend on significant positive DCF generation and a net debt-to-EBITDA ratio, after our adjustments, of about 2x.

 Related Criteria And Research